Apache Kafka is an open-source distributed event streaming platform. This tutorial gives you an introduction to Kafka from a beginner’s perspective.

 Introduction to Apache Kafka

-Apache Kafka was started at LinkedIn and later became an open-source Apache project.
-Kafka is developed in Scala and Java.
-Apache Kafka is a publish-subscribe messaging system that let exchanging of data between applications, servers, and processors as well.
+Apache Kafka open source message broker was started at LinkedIn and later became an open source Apache project.
+Kafka message broker software is developed in Scala and Java.
+Apache Kafka broker is a publish-subscribe messaging system that let exchanging of data between applications, servers, and processors as well.
 It is fast, scalable, and distributed by design.
 It is capable of handling millions of data or messages per second.
 It works as a mediator between the source (producer) system and the target (consumer) system.
-Organizations such as NETFLIX, UBER, and thousands of such firms make use of Apache Kafka.
-In comparison to other messaging systems, Kafka has better throughput, built-in partitioning, replication, and inherent fault tolerance.
+Organizations such as NETFLIX, UBER, and thousands of such firms make use of Apache Kafka real time streaming.
+In comparison to other messaging systems, Kafka message queue software has better throughput, built-in partitioning, replication, and inherent fault tolerance.
 This makes it a good fit for large-scale message processing applications.

 What is a Messaging System?